bmarley/RxRetroBus-seed/README.md

 ### Annotations and Their Uses
 #### GenerateEvents
 Annotate Retrofit interfaces with this annotation, supply the baseUrl of the given API in the arguments.
-As the name suggests, the baseUrl will be used as the base URL when building the retroface client.
+As the name suggests, the baseUrl will be used as the base URL when building the retrofit client.

 ```java
 @GenerateEvents(baseUrl = "http://api.blarley.com/")